alkem-io/website/content/en/home-lr/2-together-we-can/index.md

 title: Together we can
 weight: 20

-summary: 'realize the ambitious vision and make impact.
+summary: 'realize the ambitious vision and make impact

-- Working with a community that shares the vision
+- Working with a community of partners that share the vision

 - Open and transparent, building together
  '